 Sugar and refined carbs have been linked to a number of health problems.

 Indeed, avoiding or minimizing these foods may be instrumental in optimizing hormone function and avoiding obesity, diabetes and other diseases.

-Importantly, fructose makes up at least half of all types of sugar.
+Importantly, fructose makes up at least half of most types of sugar.
 This includes natural forms like honey and maple syrup, in addition to high-fructose corn syrup and refined table sugar.